allwin199/puppy-raffle-audit/notes.md

 - q does `raffleStartTime` gets updated after each raffle draw?
 - q does `raffleDuration` is set correctly?

-- In line there is a potential overflow
+- In line `153` there is a potential overflow
 - type(uint64).max = 18446744073709551615
 - If 100 players entered the raffle by paying 1ETH each.
 - Total value will be 100 ether
 - owner will 20% cut which is 20 ether
 - Storing 20 ether in uint64 max will cause overflow.
 -
 - Write POC for it.
+(Review)

+---

+- In line `153` there is a potential typecasting error
+- when typecasted from `uint256` to `uint64` precisions will be lost
+- This is unsafe typecasting
 -
+- write POC for it.

+---

+- Check line `179`